 Students need to make, build, and tinker.
 The Global Day of Design is one-day that focuses on using the Design Thinking process in school.
 Our goal for the Global Day of Design is to inspire a transformation in schools around the world to incorporate design into an every day practice with our students.

-Last year over 40,000 students from 450 schools (and four continents) participated.
+In the past three years over 140,000 students from 1250 schools (and four continents) have participated.
 We are hoping to grow even more this year!

 Take a Look at the First Design Thinking Challenge >>>>>>>>

 (Free Download of Lesson Plan and Teacher's Guide Below)

 The Global Day of Design is kicking-off the fourth year in existence.
 If you'd like to partner with us to bring the power of design and creativity to schools and students around the world, please reach out to learn more about being a partner.
 Contact John Spencer or A.J.
 Juliani (listed below).

 Each week we will release a new Design Challenge up until the GLOBAL DAY OF DESIGN on 5/6/20.
 Click the title of the Challenge below to get access by signing up for the email list.
 We'll keep you updated as new challenges are released.
 Some will be 5 hrs long, some will be shorter (20-45 mins), but all will be fun!

 Some will be FREE and a few are paid Design Challenges and Maker Projects.